UCLA coaching legend John Wooden did not grant an abundance of interviews.

 It was vintage John Wooden, and I was there to record it all.

 Fast-forward to January of 2005.
 I had taken some time off from corporate life in the entertainment industry to return to school, enrolling at College of the Canyons in the Santa Clarita Valley.
-Like my dad, I was sports editor of my school newspaper, the now-defunct Canyon Call.
+Like my dad, I was sports editor of my school newspaper, the scrappy but now-defunct Canyon Call.

 COC had just established an athletic hall of fame and arranged for 94-year-old Wooden to deliver the keynote address at the inaugural dinner.